-- Company A is the immediate parent (direct investor) of Company B. Company B reports its consolidated value to its shareholder, Company A, in Section 5 in the "shareholders with 10% holding or more" category. - Company D is a direct subsidiary (direct investment enterprise) of Company B. Company B reports the consolidated value of its investment in Company D in Section 3.9.1 in the "investment of 10% or more in non-resident companies/branches" category. - Company B is a portfolio investor in Company E. Company B reports the consolidated value of its investment in Company E in Section 3.9.2 in the "investment of less than 10% in non-resident companies/branches" category. - As Company A is the immediate parent (direct investor) of Company B, Company B reports transactions with Company A in the "Intra-group -Part (a)" category in Sections 3 and 4 of the form. - As Company D is a direct subsidiary (direct investment enterprise) of Company B, Company B reports transactions with Company D in the "Intra-group Part (b)" category in Sections 3 and 4 of the form. - Company C is another group company under the control of the same immediate investor but Companies B and C do not control each other (Company C is a fellow company of Company B).
-Company B reports transactions with Company C in the "Intra-Group Part (c)" category in Sections 3 and 4 of the form. - Company B is a portfolio investor in Company E and reports transactions with Company E under the "third party" category in Sections 3 and 4 of the form.
+- Company A is the immediate parent (direct investor) of company B. Company B reports its consolidated value to its shareholder, Company A, in Section 5 in the "by shareholders with 10% holding or more" category. - Company D is a direct subsidiary (direct investment enterprise) of Company B. Company B reports the consolidated value of its investment in Company D in Section 3, sub-category 6.1.
+This is unusual for treasury companies.
+Please notify us if such a situation exists, using the contact numbers on page 1. - Company B is a portfolio investor in Company E. Company B reports the consolidated value of its investment in Company E in Section 3, sub-category 6.1. - As Company A is the immediate parent (direct investor) of Company B, Company B reports transactions with Company A in the category titled "Intra-group (a) from your immediate parent" in Sections 3 and 4 of the form. - As Company D is a direct subsidiary (direct investment enterprise) of Company B, Company B reports transactions with Company D in the category titled "Inter-group (b) from your direct and indirect subsidiaries and associated companies" in Sections 3 and 4 of the form.

+- Company C is another group company under the control of the same immediate investor but Companies B and C do not control each other (Company C is a fellow company of Company B).
+Company B reports transactions with Company C in the category titled "Intra-group (c) from other group companies" in Sections 3 and 4 of the form. - Company B is a portfolio investor in Company E and reports transactions with Company E under the category titled "from third party" in Sections 3 and 4 of the form.